wjakob/nanobind/docs/lowlevel.rst

 The :cpp:class:`nb::supplement\<T\>() <supplement>` annotation implicitly also passes :cpp:class:`nb::is_final() <is_final>` to ensure that type objects with supplemental data cannot be subclassed in Python.
+If you do wish to allow subclassing, write ``nb::supplement<T>().inheritable()`` instead.
+Any subclasses will get a new default-constructed copy of the supplemental ``T`` data, **not** a copy of their base class's data.

-nanobind requires that the specified type ``T`` be trivially default constructible.
-It zero-initializes the supplement when the type is first created but does not perform any further custom initialization or destruction.
-You can fill the supplement with different contents following the type creation, e.g., using the placement new operator.
+nanobind requires that the specified type ``T`` be either constructible from ``PyTypeObject*`` (the type that contains this supplement instance) or default constructible.
+If ``T`` has a trivial default constructor, it will be zero-initialized when the type is first created; otherwise, the appropriate constructor will be run.
+You can fill the supplement with different contents following the type creation.

 The contents of the supplemental data are not directly visible to Python's cyclic garbage collector, which creates challenges if you want to reference